derryl0925/cse15l-lab-reports/lab4.md

 ---
 # **Step 5: Cloning a fork of a repository from your personal Github account**
 Throughout the entirety of this course, we have forked many repositories from TAs, staff, and from Prof. Politz.
 Now it's our turn!
 We will be forking the repository to our own Github accounts then cloning the repository from our personal account.
+There is a slight change though...

+In order to properly clone our repository and allow commits and pushes, we must use `git clone git@github.com:username/reponame.git`.
+The instructions to properly set up SSH Keys for Github can be found <a href="https://ucsd-cse15l-s23.github.io/week/week7/> here </a>.

 In order to do this, we will do the following:
 1. Visit <a href="https://github.com/ucsd-cse15l-s23/lab7"> this page </a> to find the repository we want to fork.